 A Class M license is required to drive a motorcycle in the state of Nevada.
 To apply:

-You need to show Nevada Department of Motor Vehicles proof of residency and your age.
+You need to show the Nevada Department of Motor Vehicles proof of residency and your age.
 You must be 18 years of age & older to apply for a permit.
 A permit is good up to 6 months from the date it was issued and can only be renewed once in a 5 year period.
 To complete your permit, you must successfully pass the DMV-administered skills test.
 Or you have the option of presenting a certificate (dated within one year) showing you have successfully completed one of Nevada’s motorcycle safety program classes, such as Nevada’s Department of Public Safety NevadaRider.com and further testing at the Department of Motor Vehicles is waived.
-If you are new Nevada resident with a motorcycle license from another state, you have 30 days to transfer you license with Nevada Department of Motor Vehicles.
+If you are a new Nevada resident with a motorcycle license from another state, you have 30 days to transfer your license with Nevada Department of Motor Vehicles.

 Permits can be issued to individuals under 18 years of age, but they are valid for one year from the date of issuance.
 Your permit may be renewed if necessary as many times as needed but it will expire on your 18th birthday.